-The lamp sensor for the twilight sentinel is located in the center of the front defogger grille.
+The light sensor for the twilight sentinel is located in the center of the front defogger grille.
 If you cover the sensor, it will read "dark" and your lamps will come on.

-Fog Lamps (ETC)
+Fog Lamps (STS)

 Use your fog lamps for better vision in foggy or misty conditions.
 When you press the upper fog lamp switch, a small indicator light will glow to tell you the fog lamps are on.
-Press the switch again to turn them off.
+To turn them off press the switch again.